James-E-A/skeletal-vite-react/README.md

   edit or remove _root_ and _build.OutDir_ within `vite.config.js`, and
   then actually move the contents of `/src` where you want them to be.

+- The codebase currently puts the modules, assets, and `index.html` all directly in `/dist`.
+If you want to restore the Vite default behavior of segregating the modules into the `/dist/assets` subfolder, remove the _build.assetsDir_ key from `vite.config.js`.

 - The codebase does NOT "statically link" all JS into a one-file blob;
   instead, it leaves each module discrete in the build output.
 (The modules have other Vite default build settings, including minification,